Matt-JL-Burton/Plant-Shop/README.md

 - **Important Info**
    - Currently, hosting will be done on github pages (free) and the domain is plantshop.shop (£2.20)
    - I have found plants to supply
+   - For database, <b>Monetary values are measured in pence</b>, size is measured in cm
 <br>

 - **Useful documentation:**